graines-de-sol/serre/README.md

 Installation
 ----------------

-Clone the repo :
+Clone or Fork the repo :

-`git clone git@github.com:la-cordee/refuge.git
+`git clone git@github.com:la-cordee/refuge.git && cd refuge`
-cd refuge`

 Run the bootstrap script to check that you have all dependencies installed and set up a development environment: